 Széchenyi Thermal Baths – The Opulent

 The largest medicinal bath house of Europe is in the heart of City Park (‘Városliget’), and it is the perfect place to relax after a long walk in the city, or ice skating in winter on the nearby ice rink.

 The architecture is quite eclectic: outside it looks like a baroque palace, but inside many details were created in Art Nouveau style.
-Our favourite is the main entrance hall with the colorful, mythology-inspired mosaics and the fountain picturing a centaur.
+Our favorite is the main entrance hall with the colorful, mythology-inspired mosaics and the fountain picturing a centaur.
+What a beautiful building!

 This is the most famous thermal bath of Budapest not only because of its size, but also because of the iconic picture on Lonely Planet’s cover depicting cute older men playing chess in the water.
 It is a common scene which you can see for yourself when you visit!

 The place inspired movies as well: Madonna shot some scenes here for her famous musical, Evita.

 And why is it the younger generation’s beloved thermal in Budapest as well?
 A ‘SPArty’ is organised on many Saturdays, and it is one of the most unique parties in the world: everything is like at a club, except that you are in swimwear and in hot water!